Sara Kudrle, SMPTE Fellow, Education Director, and Co-Chair

 "The technologies that enable creative storytelling have already made significant advancements.
 The papers presented at the conference will delve into key questions shaping the future of the motion imaging industry."

 A SMPTE Fellow, Thomas is Vice President, Engineering & Development at FOX Network Engineering & Operations He has contributed to the Report of the SMPTE Task Force on 3D to the Home and the NAB Engineering Handbook.

 The SMPTE 2018 program committee is co-chaired by two SMPTE Fellows: Thomas Edwards, vice president engineering and development at Fox, and SMPTE Education Director Sara J. Kudrle, product marketing manager for playout at Imagine Communications.
 The committee is being overseen by SMPTE Education Director for Conference Programs Yvonne Thomas, product manager at Arvato Systems, and by SMPTE Education Vice President Richard Welsh, co-founder and CEO of Sundog Media Toolkit.

-The technical conference program will include 76 paper presentations, in three concurrent sessions, plus the keynote over three days.
+The technical conference program will include 78 paper presentations, in three concurrent sessions, plus a keynote over three days!

 Professional Media Networking

 IP/Ethernet networking for carriage of live production video and audio is now a reality.
 Users are beginning to recognize the signal density and workflow flexibility advantages of networked media, but it is clear that the full promise of IP has not been realized yet.
 There are still concerns about device configuration complexity, compression vs uncompressed video, the practicality of software-based and virtualized media processing, and the ability to use the public cloud.
 With the ink now drying on the essential standards and specifications, the challenge to the industry is to craft standards-based interoperable solutions effectively and to gather and utilize best practices in real-world implementations.
 This session will explore how we can perfect the use of professional media networking.